Are city directories a part of your genealogy toolbox?

 Types of Information Found In City Directories

 Based on date and location, the type of information in a city directory will vary.
-These are some examples of types of information potentially found in a city directory.
+Below are examples of types of information potentially found in a city directory.

 - Wives names may be listed in parentheses

-- Marital status (If widowed, the name of her husband)
+- Marital status (If widowed, the name of the husband)

 - Area maps